 Slow-Cooking a Whole Chicken using the Instant Pot

 This recipe uses the Instant Pot for Slow-Cooked Chicken and broth.
 It’s the simplest of methods for making tender, juicy chicken and broth in the same pot.
-By using just a quart of water, you’ll get some crispy chicken skin on the top of the chicken for those who like it.
+By using just a quart of water (so that the top of the chicken isn’t covered), you’ll get some crispy chicken skin on the top of the chicken for those who like it.

-You may say (and you’d be right!) that using the Instant Pot is overkill for this task.
+You may say (and you’d be right!) that using the Instant Pot is overkill for slow-cooking.
 However, if I haven’t mentioned this before, I have a pretty small kitchen!
-The Instant Pot works as a slow cooker here and allows me to pressure-cook garbanzos for hummus and sear meats for curries too.
+The Instant Pot works as a slow cooker here and as a pressure-cooker for my garbanzos for hummus.
+And I can sear meats for curries too.

 Hmm ….
 I hope you don’t think that you can do those things WHILE you are cooking the chicken.
 I’m sure you don’t, just kidding.